The Definitive Art Deco Engagement Ring Style Guide

 Goodbye Golden Years

-The bold designs of Art Deco jewelry were most suited to the bright white of platinum—therefore yellow gold had to hit the road.
+The bold designs of Art Deco engagement rings were most suited to the bright white of platinum—therefore yellow gold had to hit the road.
 But, as we know, platinum is super rare and super expensive, so white gold was introduced to combat the rising prices of platinum while meeting the demand for a bright, white metal.
 While platinum is still more expensive than white gold, each metal has its benefits, and it’s really your call what fits your lifestyle.

 Step And Repeat

 What shape diamonds do the deco dirty work?
 While the Asscher cut was invented twenty years earlier, in 1902 (the round brilliant wasn’t perfected until 1919), this flashy square diamond shape didn’t really bask in the spotlight until the twenties fascination with all things geometric.
 Along with the elongated emerald cut, these unique step-cut diamonds are all about the flash, with a windmill-like pattern of facets.
 Also popular was the cushion, let’s call it the softer side of a square, perhaps.
-And Baguettes do an Art Deco body good.
+And baguettes do an Art Deco engagement ring body good.

 Ring Around The Rosie